User rights

 plcnext_firmware user

-The plcnext_firmware user is another major user in the Linux system.
-It is permanently integrated and is used for starting the PLCnext firmware processes.
-In the Linux system, the user has the rights to execute all the operations required.
+The plcnext_firmware user is another major user in the Linux® system.
+It is permanently integrated and is used for starting the plcnext_firmware processes.
+In the Linux® system, this user can to execute all the operations required.

-In addition to the Linux user rights, the PLCnext Technology firmware also has its own user management.
-Its configuration is described in User Authentication.
+In addition to the Linux® user rights, the PLCnext Technology firmware also has its own user management, handled by means of the Web‑based Management.
+Its configuration is described in User Authentication (up to firmware release 2024.6) and in User management (from firmware release 2025.0).

 Override with sudo